 Then Zener diode checks output voltage, when voltage reaches 5.1V and Zener starts conducting little.

-Because of this Q3 turns ON and then Q2 also turns ON and so base current of TIP42 reduces.
+Therefore, because of this Q3 turns ON and then Q2 also, turns ON and so base current of TIP42 reduces and finally, switching action becomes less, with output voltage stays stable and so feedback loop works correctly.

 How to Build: